Dubai: Economy

 The Dubai Financial Market (DFM) was established in 2000 as a secondary market for trading securities and bonds, both local and foreign.
-As of the fourth quarter of 2006, its trading volume stood at about 400 billion shares, worth $95 billion in total.
+As of the fourth quarter of 2006, its trading volume stood at about 400 billion shares, valued at $95 billion.
 The DFM had a market capitalisation of about $87 billion.
 The other Dubai-based stock exchange is NASDAQ Dubai, the Middle East's international stock exchange.
-It enables a range of companies, including UAE and regional small and medium-sized enterprises, to trade on an exchange with an international brand name, with access by both regional and international investors.
+It enables a range of companies, including UAE and regional small and medium-sized enterprises, to trade on an exchange with an international brand name, with access to both regional and international investors.

 DMCC (Dubai Multi Commodities Centre) was established in 2002.
-It is the world's fastest-growing free zone and has been nominated as "Global Free Zone of the Year 2016" by The Financial Times Magazine.
+It is the world's fastest-growing free zone and was nominated for "Global Free Zone of the Year 2016" by The Financial Times Magazine.

-Dubai is also known as the City of Gold because a major part of the economy is based on gold trades, with Dubai's total gold trading volumes in H1 2011 reaching 580 tonnes, with an average price of US$1,455 per troy ounce.
+Dubai is also known as the City of Gold because a major part of the economy is based on gold trading, with Dubai's total gold trading volumes in H1 2011 reaching 580 tonnes at an average price of US$1,455 per troy ounce.

 A City Mayors survey ranked Dubai 44th among the world's best financial cities in 2007, while another report by City Mayors indicated that Dubai was the world's 27th richest city in 2012, in terms of purchasing power parity (PPP).
 Dubai is also an international financial centre (IFC) and has been ranked 37th within the top 50 global financial cities as surveyed by the MasterCard Worldwide Centres of Commerce Index (2007), and first within the Middle East.
-Since it opened in September 2004, the Dubai IFC has attracted, as a regional hub, leading international firms and set up the NASDAQ Dubai which lists equity, derivatives, structured products, Islamic bonds (sukuk), and other bonds.
+Since it opened in September 2004, the Dubai IFC has attracted leading international firms as a regional hub and has established NASDAQ Dubai, which lists equity, derivatives, structured products, Islamic bonds (sukuk), and other bonds.
 The Dubai IFC model is an independent risk-based regulator with a legislative system consistent with English common law.